Farewell as a leadership task

 If you like the post or want to discuss it, please feel free to share it in your network.

-Natalia Hoffmann-Demsing has published another post on the t2informatik Blog:
+Natalia Hoffmann-Demsing has published two more posts on the t2informatik Blog:

 t2informatik Blog: How does value-adding offboarding work?